Here's how to know the potential for lead in your home plumbing.

 You can determine the type of material your portion of the service line is made of by performing the magnet and penny test.
 Watch our video for step-by-step instructions on how to perform the magnet and penny test.

 Once you determine what your service line is made of, record your results using our online Lead Reporting Tool.
-This tool allows Cleveland Water to collect information on the type of material that brings water from water mains into your home.
 Having this information will help us to better target existing efforts to proactively address lead in our water distribution system.

 Know the DATE of Your Plumbing